Megxit: Sussex Royal

 On 1 July 2019, documents were filed at Companies House registering the incorporation of Sussex Royal The Foundation of the Duke and Duchess of Sussex listing the Duke and the Duchess as Directors.
 During August through to October 2019 they appointed broadcaster and former Desert Island Discs presenter Kirsty Young, financier and philanthropist Stefan Allesch-Taylor, business leader and media executive Karen Blackett and banker Steven Cooper to serve as Directors of their Foundation.
 Harry and Meghan also used the handle @sussexroyal on Instagram, which previously belonged to Kevin Keiley.
-Keiley, a Reading F.C. fan from West Sussex, said that his handle was changed by Instagram to @_sussexroyal_ without any of their representatives or people representing Harry and Meghan contacting him first though Instagram said his handle was changed because the account was inactive.
+Keiley, a Reading F.C. fan from West Sussex, said that his handle was changed by Instagram to @_sussexroyal_ without any representatives of Harry and Meghan contacting him first.
+Instagram said his handle was changed because the account was inactive.

 On 8 January 2020, the couple provided further back-up statements to their Instagram post, via a link on their Instagram post to a new website, sussexroyal.com, a brand platform that was initially expected to form an important part of their plans for financial independence, and which posted follow up statements on their announcement.
 The website was designed by the same Canadian team who built The Tig for Meghan in 2017, and was completed over the Christmas holidays when the couple were in Canada.

 By 10 January, newspapers were reporting that the couple filed for a trademark for "Sussex Royal" on a range of items including clothing and printed items, though it also emerged that an Italian applicant had registered an EU application to trademark products using a "Sussex Royal" brand.
 The word "Royal" and images of royal crowns have special protection under UK intellectual property law.